rfshelley/Documentation/smartapp-developers-guide/devices.rst

     // get the most recent 20 events since yesterday myDevice.eventsSince(new Date() - 1, [max: 20])

-To get a list of events between two dates, use the ``eventsBetween`` method:
+To get a list of Events between two dates, use the ``eventsBetween`` method:

 .. code-block:: groovy